 Educational technology is the integrated use of computer technology (software, hardware), educational theory, and training.
 It provides and manages technological processes and educational resources to improve the user's academic activity and performance.
 We can improve the learning process, teaching process and performance of the educational system through technology.

 This objective must be taken into account when selecting software, computer programs or tools for the classroom.
 There are five main areas in this field.
 It includes design, development, utilization, management, and evaluation.
 These requirements applied to all knowledge based areas conducted by professionals in this field.
 Each area of educational technology brings together research-based knowledge and experience.

 From classrooms to smart devices, India's educational media has shifted to a paradigm shift.
 There are 665 million wireless Internet subscribers (in the first quarter of 2019) in India.
 India has grown by 14% in base for internet services in a single year.
 It is good for startups.
 Digital products and services provide better convenience when it comes to learning in the classroom.

 Impact of Covid-19

 The usage growth in Edtech market from 2019 to 2020 shows in a report by RedSeer & Omidyar network India.
 The Edtech user base has a growth from 45 million to 90 million in k-12 & post k-12 sector .
 It includes both free and paid users.
-The time spent has more increased by 50 percentages.
+The time spent has increased by 50 percentage.
 That has changed from 60 minutes to 90 minutes.

 The report also says that those who are willing to pay have increased by 40 percentages and the number of paid users has increased by 83 percentages.
 The report says that the online education offerings will increase 6.3 times by 2022.
 It will create a market of $ 1.17 billion.
 The k-12 market will grow 3.7 times to 1.8 trillion.
 It will create significant opportunities for peoples for different new startups.